PX4/PX4-user_guide/en/assembly/quick_start_durandal.md

 ## Mount and Orient Controller

-*Durandal* should be mounted on the frame using vibration-damping foam pads (included in the kit).
-It should be positioned as close to your vehicle’s center of gravity as possible, oriented top-side up with the arrow pointing towards the front of the vehicle.
+*Durandal* should be mounted on the frame positioned as close to your vehicle’s center of gravity as possible, oriented top-side up with the arrow pointing towards the front of the vehicle.

 ![Mounting/Orientation](../../assets/flight_controller/durandal/orientation.jpg)

-> **Note** If the controller cannot be mounted in the recommended/default orientation (e.g. due to space constraints) you will need to configure the autopilot software with the orientation that you actually used: [Flight Controller Orientation](../config/flight_controller_orientation.md).
+If the controller cannot be mounted in the recommended/default orientation (e.g. due to space constraints) you will need to configure the autopilot software with the orientation that you actually used: [Flight Controller Orientation](../config/flight_controller_orientation.md).

+> **Tip** The board has internal vibration-isolation.
+  Do not use vibration-isolation foam to mount the controller (double sided tape is normally sufficient).

 ## GPS + Compass + Buzzer + Safety Switch + LED